trisdauvergne/milestone-project-03/TESTING.md

 ### My Lists page:
 - Check that list names are loaded on the page with a description underneath them and options to add to the list, edit list and delete list
 - Click 'sort lists alphabetically' to check that the lists become displayed in alphabetical order by list name
-- Check that these options become stackable on a mobile sized screen
 - Check that when the 'add to the list' button is clicked, it goes to the add item page
 - Check that when the 'edit list' button is clicked, it goes to the edit list page
 - Check that when 'delete list' is clicked, a confirmation page appears saying the list has been deleted
-- Check the row elements in this page remain stacked on all screen sizes and that the three option buttons also become stacked
+- Check the row elements in this page remain stacked on all screen sizes

 ### Create A List page:
 - Input information into form and check that form won't submit without both input fields having a value